wk1093/programming-tutorial/docs/02/index.md

 This line declares a variable named `y` and assigns it the address (position in memory) of `x`.
 The `*` before the variable name tells the compiler that `y` is a pointer.
 The `&` before the variable name tells the compiler to get the address of the variable.

+If you have trouble understanding pointers, I recommend reading [this](https://www.tutorialspoint.com/cprogramming/c_pointers.htm) tutorial.

 ```c
 printf("%d\n", *y);
 ```